LearnersGuild/learnathon/README.md

 _You can find an example challenge in [this gist][example-challenge-gist].
 This will be similar to what you will encounter during the actual game.
 Make sure to read the instructions thoroughly._

 Once you have these materials, you are ready to start your first pairing session.
 After you complete a pairing session, choose another pair and start again!
 (The game is _recursive_ ;).

+## Winning the Game

+There is no single winner of the game.
+After the game is over, Learners Guild will review the data collected and determine who to invite to Round 2 of Enrollment.

+There are only a limited number of spots available, so not everyone will get in.

+For the Learnathon, we look most closely at the following criteria (in order of preference):

+1. Skill improvement from feedback received
+1. Quality of feedback given
+1. Quality of work produced

+Therefore, if you want to do well at the game, focus on those things.
+Improve your skills by requesting and integrating feedback.
+Give kind, actionable, and specific feedback to others.
+And collaborate with your pair to produce the best work you can.

 ## Rules